T-34: German use of T-34s

 The German army often employed as much captured materiel as possible and T-34s were not an exception.
 Large numbers of T-34s were captured in fighting on the Eastern Front though few were T-34-85s.
 These were designated by the Germans as Panzerkampfwagen T-34 747(r).
 From late 1941, captured T-34s were transported to a German workshop for repairs and modification to German requirements.
 In 1943 a local tank factory in Kharkiv was used for this purpose.
 These were sometimes modified to German standards by the installation of a German commander's cupola and radio equipment.

 The first captured T-34s entered German service during the summer of 1941.
 In order to prevent recognition mistakes, large-dimension crosses or even swastikas were painted on the tanks, including on top of the turret, in order to prevent attack by Axis aircraft.
 Badly damaged tanks were either dug in as pillboxes or were used for testing and training purposes.

-After the end of World War II, East Germany continued to utilize the T-34.
+After the end of World War II, East Germany's newly-organized tank regiments utilized the T-34 into the 1950s.